Kanegraffiti/Solace/docs/user_guide.md

 ### Searching

 Solace provides basic search with the `/recall` command.
 Type a keyword or `#tag` to list matching diary entries, notes or knowledge items.

+### Unlocking Your Digital Clone

+Solace starts in diary mode so it can learn your voice.
+After you save ten or more diary entries the `/chat` experience unlocks and the assistant responds using phrases, topics and moods gathered from your journal.
+Until then chat is unavailable and Solace will remind you how many entries are needed.

+Once unlocked the clone keeps evolving: every new diary entry updates its sense of your favourite themes, signature sentences and emotional tone.
+Open `/mode settings` if you want to make chat the default mode when Solace starts.